Bus, Coach and Sightseeing Tours from Liverpool

 Staying on the art theme, Liverpool has one of the four TATE art galleries (two in London).
 Tate Liverpool Art Gallery Set up by Henry Tate, an industrialist, in 1889.
 Henry was a man who made his fortune through sugar refinery and provided his art collection and funding to start the first art gallery.

-The World Museum of Liverpool, which was one of the greatest museums in the United Kingdom, with collections and displays of life sciences, earth sciences and human cultures around the world is also a short walk front the city centre.
-BusyBus has one of its collection point at the entrance of the Liverpool World Museum on William Brown street.
-The other Liverpool tour collection point is based at the Liverpool cruise liner port terminal at Pier Head along Liverpool’s docks for passengers arriving by cruise ship.
+The World Museum in Liverpool is one of the greatest museums in the United Kingdom.
+With collections and displays of life sciences, earth sciences and human cultures from around the world, it is also only a short walk front the city centre.
+BusyBus has one of its pick-up points at the entrance of the Liverpool World Museum on William Brown street.

 You also can not ignore Liverpool Football Club.
 Understand what all the excitement is about by visiting the KOP, seeing the players changing rooms, sit in the manager’s dugout on the pitch and absorb the sense of excitement of a match day.